Calabasas Pro Tennis Championships

 The Calabasas Pro Tennis Championships is a tennis tournament held in Calabasas, California, United States since 2001.
+Since 2012 the tournament has been part of the ITF Men's Circuit and is played on outdoor hardcourts.
 The event was part of the ATP Challenger Tour from 2001 until 2010.
-However, since 2012 the tournament has been part of the ITF Men's Circuit.
-It is played on outdoor hard courts.

 Former French Open champion Michael Chang won the event in 2002.